Microsuction Wax removal

 Unlike ear syringing and ear irrigation, it is safe for people who have a perforated eardrum or mastoid cavity, in addition to any foreign object that may be lodged inside the ear canal.

-Medicare: Medicare rebate is not available for wax removal.
+Medicare: Medicare rebate is not available for wax removal performed by our audiologist.

-Health Fund: HiCaps is not available for audiology, thus please check with your health fund to see if wax removal is covered under your policy.
-A tax invoice with the clinician’s provider number will be provided to claim on your health fund.
+Health Fund: HiCaps is not available for audiology, thus check with your health fund to see if wax removal is covered under your policy.
+Receipt with the clinician’s provider number will be provided for you to claim on your health fund.